c-conone/c-conone.github.io/index.md

 * Managed direction and planning for plant operations with a focus on optimization of daily functions, exceeding customer expectations and achieving KPIs.

-* Performed troubleshooting on various systems to include heat exchangers, piping and valve systems, generators, and electrical systems.
+* Performed maintenance troubleshooting on various systems to include heat exchangers, piping and valve systems, generators, and electrical systems.

 ### Production & Maintenance Planning Manager, _United States Marine Corps_